tramduong/Data-Science-Portfolio/README.md

 I am also interested in exploring business cases and analytics.
 You can find some business analytics case studies[here](https://github.com/tramduong).

-If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at ttd2111@columbia.edu.
+If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at [Tram Duong](ttd2111@columbia.edu.)